cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 ## Why am I not allowed to transfer my domain?

 ICANN prohibits domain transfers within 60 days of a change to the WHOIS data or registrar of a domain.
-If you modified your contact information, transferred registrars, or registered your domain in the last 60 days, we will be unable to process your transfer immediately.
+If you modified your contact information, transferred registrars, or registered your domain in the last 60 days, Cloudflare will be unable to process your transfer immediately.

 You can leave the domain `In Progress` and we will attempt to process the transfer until the 60-day window passes.